It’s easy to overlook whether we’re showing respect for kids. Want to know if you respect your children? Here’s one guaranteed way to check.

 - Are You Teaching These Life Skills Your Child Needs in Adulthood?

 Tell me in the comments: What were your answers to the two questions above?
-How has respecting your child helped resolve an issue?
+How has respecting your children helped resolve an issue?